 One of the more complex questions for those of us who use corn and cornmeal, or who want to learn how to use them, is the process called nixtamalization (niks-tamal-ization).
 According to some, there’s something wrong with using corn that hasn’t been nixtamalized.
-However, finding out the nitty-gritty about what it all means can be a daunting process.
+However, learning the nitty-gritty of what it all means can be a daunting process.
 Fear no more (smile)—the answers are all here!

 In a recent Q&A via an email from a new member of the Weston A. Price Foundation (and apparent novice traditional cook), I was challenged to answer numerous questions about the nixtamalization process, and also supply sources for quality corn and cornmeal, and even provide starter recipes!
 Fortunately, I have this wonderful forum (my blog posts), so I decided to research and write about the mysteries of corn and cornmeal and then make my research available to others.